| Year of Entry | 2013 |

 For JUPAS applicants, the programme code is JS1051.

-The School of Energy and Environment performs cutting-edge research and provides professional education on globally hot issues related to energy and the environment.
-The development of technologies that can generate clean and sustainable energy and programs for studying the impact of energy use and production on global climate change must therefore be at the forefront of energy and environmental research going forward.
+The School performs cutting-edge research and provides professional education on globally hot issues related to energy and the environment.
+The development of technologies that can generate clean and sustainable energy, as well as studies on the impact on the environment and global climate change from energy use and production, must therefore be at the forefront of energy and environmental research.

 We aim to: